 - (a) The Employer may allocate program/curriculum development projects or special projects to faculty members and on such occasions shall provide adequate time to accomplish the agreed-upon task. - (b) The Union shall be provided with details of such time releases including the faculty member(s) involved, the amount of time provided, and the duties undertaken, within 15 working days of the faculty member being notified of the project assignment.
 This applies to those normally teaching but released from teaching. - (c) In the case of program development projects of duration of one semester or more, notice shall be given to all faculty members of the proposed projects and applications invited.
-However, if the parties mutually agree the project is specific to a discipline/program, the Employer may give notice (a minimum of 5 working days) only to faculty members in the discipline/program.
+Selection and appointment shall be in accordance with the principles of Article 4.02.
+However, if the parties mutually agree the project is specific to a discipline/program, the Employer may give notice (a minimum of 5 working days) only to faculty members in the discipline/program and invite expressions of interest.
 Selection and appointment shall be in accordance with the principles of Article 4.02. - (d) In the case of program development projects of duration of less than one semester, the advice of the appropriate discipline or program group will be sought prior to the appointment of personnel to the project.